Code-Institute-Submissions/MSP2_art_resource/README.md

 - confirmed selected
 Now live on GitHub pages.

-To run this code on your local machine, you would go to my respository at https://github.com/mikedjgreen/MSP2_art_resource and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
+To run this code on your local machine, you would go to my repository at https://github.com/mikedjgreen/MSP2_art_resource and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
 To continue with cloning, you would:
 - Open Git Bash
 - Change the current working directory to the location where you want the cloned directory to be made.